-PORTUGAL MTB is a mountain bike competition that belongs to the UCI S2 category by stages (XCS), formed by a prologue and 5 marathon stages (XCM) that can only be dispute by teams of two athletes.
+PORTUGAL MTB is a mountain bike competition that belongs to the UCI S1 category by stages (XCS), formed by a prologue and 5 marathon stages (XCM) that can only be dispute by teams of two athletes.
 The team as to do all race distance together, watching their equipments and their selves.
-The competition takes place on April 10, 11, 12, 13, 14, 15 of 2017, starting up in the city of Viseu.
+The competition takes place on April 27th, 28th, 29th, 30th, May 1st, 2nd of 2020.
 The competition will be held according to the UCI Technical and Sportive Regulation (Union Cycliste Internationale) for the categories UCI ELITE MEN and UCI ELITE WOMEM.

 2.1 The following rules are definitive and complete.
 The competition will fulfilled in full as follows the UCI Regulations for the categories UCI ELITE MEN and UCI ELITE WOMEN and for the remaining categories the rules and regulations of the race.

 2.2 The non-compliance of any of the rules will result on a penalty, which could include the athlete disqualification, in certain circumstances.